moveit/moveit_tutorials/doc/quickstart_in_rviz/quickstart_in_rviz_tutorial.rst

 Plan Cartesian motions
 ++++++++++++++++++++++++++++++++++

-If the "Use Cartesian Path" checkbox is activated, the plan will be
+If the "Use Cartesian Path" checkbox is activated, the robot will attempt to move the end effector linearly in cartesian space.

 .. image:: rviz_plan_free.png
    :width: 700px